Terryt7/freelance-hub/API.md

 ## LocalStorageManager

-The `LocalStorageManager` handles all data persistence for HigherStream.
+The `LocalStorageManager` handles all data persistence for FreelanceHub.

 **File**: `lib/local-storage-manager.ts`